datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 `SELECT * FROM SALES`

-> give info
+> Question:  give info

 `@script`
 First case study, a dataset from Video Game Global Sales.
 This dataset is based on a Kaggle's competition.
 Imagine that you work in a video game industry and you are tasked to carry out market research.
 Your job is to analyse sales trend.

 First, lets retrieve all columns from the Sales table by executing the SELECT statement here.
-As, mentioned in the previous slide
+As, mentioned in the previous slide, only retrieve the data that you need.

 ---